 The Pythagorean theorem worksheet below has been carefully put together in order to help anyone see and understand why the Pythagorean theorem works.

-Teachers can use it as part of a lesson plan so that they can introduce students to the Pythagorean theorem.
+Teachers can use it as part of a lesson plan in the classroom so that they can introduce students to the Pythagorean theorem.
 Scroll down to print the worksheet.

-1. Use the figure above about the Pythagorean theorem to answer the following questions.
+1. Use the figure below about the Pythagorean theorem to answer the following questions.

 a.
 What is the area of square A ? __________